tauri-apps/tauri-docs/docs/en/usage/presets/multiwin.md

 ## Description

-The Multiwin recipe will allow you to have multiple windows, some of which may be GL based.
+The Multiwin preset will allow you to have multiple windows, some of which may be GL based.

 ## Diagram